SchoolOfCode/project-guidelines/README.md

   - What is out there that can help?
   - Find some inspiration for designing and branding your platform
   - Plan what assets you may need for the client, and what you are missing
-- Create low-fidelity [wireframes/sketches](https://www-freecodecamp-org.cdn.ampproject.org/c/s/www.freecodecamp.org/news/what-is-a-wireframe-ux-design-tutorial-website/amp/) of the user experience, and really thinking through what makes a good, smooth, and easy user experience
+- Create low-fidelity [wireframes/sketches](https://www-freecodecamp-org.cdn.ampproject.org/c/s/www.freecodecamp.org/news/what-is-a-wireframe-ux-design-tutorial-website/amp/) of the user experience, and really think through what makes a good, smooth, and easy user experience
 - Plan what data is needed in your application, and what models are needed to represent that data
 - Plan the api needed in order to allow you and other developers to interact with that data
   - Specify what routes you will have and what the response will be.